GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 Under sustained persistent loss that exceeds server-configured thresholds, the server SHOULD instruct the client to leave channels as appropriate to avoid having the client continue to see sustained persistent loss.

 Under sustained persistent loss that exceeds client-configured thresholds, the client SHOULD reduce its Max Rate and tell the server via MC_LIMITS frames, which also will result in the server instructing the client to leave channels until the clients aggregate rate is below its advertised Max Rate.
-Under a higher threshold of sustained persistent loss, the client also SHOULD leave channels, using an MC_STATE(Left) frame with the High Loss reason, as well as reducing the Max Rate in MC_LIMITS.
+Under a higher threshold of sustained persistent loss, the client also SHOULD leave channels, using an MC_STATE(LEFT) frame with the "HIGH_LOSS" reason, as well as reducing the Max Rate in MC_LIMITS.

 The unicast connection's congestion control is unaffected.
 However a few potential interactions with the unicast connection are worth highlighting:

- - if the client notices high loss on the unicast connection while multicast channel packets are arriving, the client MAY leave channels with reason High Loss.
+ - if the client notices high loss on the unicast connection while multicast channel packets are arriving, the client MAY leave channels with reason "HIGH_LOSS".
  - if the client notices congestion from unicast this MAY also drive reductions in the client's Max Rate, and a lack of unicast congestion under unicast load MAY also drive increases to the client's Max Rate (along with an updated MC_LIMITS frame).

 Hybrid multicast-unicast congestion control is still an experimental research topic.